 NeverWet is fascinating as a product, but probably more intriguing is the conflict between some marketing materials, video and the packaging itself.
 Looking at the included Frequently Asked Questions, it’s clearly stated that you are not to use the product on electronics.

 While it makes sense, the demo video found on YouTube (you’ll find the below scene at 4:33) seems to directly contradict this, even going as far as showing an iPhone (apparently treated with NeverWet) submerged in water.
-If you look close at the “coated” phone, it shows no signs of being covered by NeverWet.
+If you look closely at the “coated” phone, it shows no signs of being covered by NeverWet.
 In fact, the person in the video never actually sprays the phone.

 So what gives?
 Did they over-promise, and under-deliver?
 Did the product change after the marketing process started?
 Did they just flat-out lie about the product’s capabilities?
 I decided to run my own entirely unscientific tests to see if this product was as good as they say, whether or not I’d use it on electronics and even if I could submerge an electronic device after treating it.

 You probably don’t want any of your stuff to look like that right?
 As the FAQ mentions, never use this stuff on electronics (but I did anyway).
-You’ll notice the surface color and texture too; not pretty.
+You’ll notice the surface colour and texture too; not pretty.
 A NeverWet treatment makes everything you spray look foggy, white, and feel like sandpaper.
 In fact, looking at a treated object from afar, you might think it was frozen.
-Generally, something like this probably works best on a concrete surface or maybe an outside piping – even still, I felt challenged to find novel uses.
+Generally, something like this probably works best on a concrete surface or maybe outside piping – even still, I felt challenged to find novel uses.
 I decided to do some wild tests on fabric and electronics to see what was possible.
 You should follow the instructions and not do this.

 Of particular interest to me was the concept of “Abrasion”.
 How likely was it that a NeverWet treatment was going to come off after rubbing it on something or even being bombarded by water?
 The NeverWet FAQ explains it like this:

 For this test, I grabbed my everyday motorcycle gloves.
-Mostly fabric and porous, I expected these qualities to be a serious challenge for the spray product.
+Mostly a fabric and porous, I expected these qualities to be a serious challenge for the spray product.
 And, I was right.
-Not only was spraying an extra base coat on the gloves futile, NeverWet wasn’t very good at stopping water.
+Not only was spraying an extra-base coat on the gloves futile, NeverWet wasn’t very good at stopping water.
 It kept some water from getting into the glove, but not enough to keep my hands dry.
 After the spray had cured, I made a video of pouring water on the gloves.
 At the end of the video, my hand was wet.

 Clock Radio Test

 Next, I took an old, barely working clock radio and thought I’d spray it as a casual user might (I didn’t open the device up and spray the base electronics, just the surface).
-I imagined how a person might think this would protect a device from getting wet and the casual user might take the outside and let it get rained on.
-After spraying the radio with NeverWet, the colors began to bleed and the clock went from looking horrible, to looking worse.
+I imagined how a person might think this would protect a device from getting wet and the casual user might take them outside and let it get rained on.
+After spraying the radio with NeverWet, the colours began to bleed and the clock went from looking horrible to look worse.
 Ultimately, there was only one thing left to do – dunk it in water.
 Here’s a video of how that went.
 Needless to say, the outside stayed dry, but the inside was destroyed.
 I also notice NeverWet has sticky and tacky qualities, which made the volume controls and buttons on the device harder to move or unusable.